Engagement at CPA

 Learn about Recent and Ongoing Projects

-- Feedback: Fall 2020’s The Institute for Performance, a free and completely virtual set of classes for arts enthusiasts in the Triangle area of North Carolina, taught by UNC faculty and renowned artists in the CPA network with the goal of radically democratizing access to learning
+- Feedback: Part of CPA’s Institute for Performance, a free and completely virtual set of classes for arts enthusiasts in the Triangle area of North Carolina, taught by UNC faculty and renowned artists in the CPA network with the goal of radically democratizing access to learning

 - Stories on Citizenship: a free event in fall 2018 emceed by students from the Campus Y and featuring performances by local nonprofit organizations including Community Empowerment Fund, El Centro Hispano, Immersion for Spanish Language Acquisition (ISLA), the Jackson Center, and Student Action with Farmworkers, followed by a community dinner